T0M4S4S/Kursinis/README.md

 ## Features
 - Two-player Tic-Tac-Toe game.
 - Graphical user interface implemented with Pygame.
-- Displays the winner or a draw when the game ends.
 - Leaderboard to track wins for each player.
 - Play and Leaderboard buttons to navigate through the game.